 A. Although the first dose of vaccine offers some immunity, you will still be considered susceptible to COVID-19.
 The first dose of the vaccine will provide some protection, but the recommendation is to receive two doses to be protected as intended.
-Pfizer and Moderna have indicated their vaccines are approximately 95% effective.
+Pfizer and Moderna have indicated that after the two doses their vaccines are approximately 95% effective.

 Q. Is this vaccine preservative free?

 A. Yes.
-The vaccine candidates that are likely to be the first offered are preservative free.
+The vaccines currently offered are preservative free.